-New Zealand is negotiating an "Enhanced Partnership" with Singapore that will significantly deepen bilateral ties under four pillars: trade and economic; science and technology; defence and security; and people to people links. s9(2)(j)
+New Zealand is negotiating an "Enhanced Partnership" with Singapore that will significantly deepen bilateral ties under four pillars: trade and economic; science and technology; defence and security; and people to people links.
+9(2)(j)

-A draft Cabinet paper on progress on the Enhanced Partnership will be submitted for your consideration s9(2)(f)(iv).
+A draft Cabinet paper on progress on the Enhanced Partnership will be submitted for your consideration in November 2017.

-A Singaporean request to train its F-15 fighter jet pilots at Ohakea air base s9(2)(j)

-The strategic, infrastructure, cost, environmental, economic and security implications are being scoped by the Ministry of Defence and the New Zealand Defence Force. s9(2)(f)(iv)
+A Singaporean request to train its F-15 fighter jet pilots at Ohakea air base may also become a component of the Enhanced Partnership, if the proposal is within Singapore's cost limits and is agreed by New Zealand.
+The strategic, infrastructure, cost, environmental, economic and security implications are being scoped by the Ministry of Defence and the New Zealand Defence Force.
+Cabinet will receive an update on the F-15 proposal in early 2018, along with advice on whether it should proceed.